 - Directorate General of Environmental Health (DIGESA): Drafts regulations and oversees implementation.
 It is divided into three sections which oversee basic health services (water and drainage), ecological and environmental protection, and food safety.
-The food safety section is equivalent to the U.S. Food and Drug Administration (FDA). - Directorate General of Pharmaceutical Products and Drugs (DIGEMID): Registers, modifies, discontinues, and cancels the sanitary registration of sweeteners, diet products, and health products.
+The food safety section is equivalent to the U.S. Food and Drug Administration (FDA). - Directorate General of Pharmaceutical Products and Drugs (DIGEMID): Registers, modifies, discontinues, and cancels the sanitary registration of sweetening, diet, and health products.

 1.10.
-Ministry of Production (PRODUCE) - Law 27779 (July 2002).
+Ministry of Production (PRODUCE) - Legislative Decree 1,047 (June 2008).